 Official website: Gravensteen official website

-Or, I tried to be.
-Not buying a ticket in advance cost me a visit of Gravensteen, which I am upset about to this day.
-I was left outside, wandering around the moat, taking too many photos.
-But you can be smarter and purchase your ticket ahead of time.
-The gatehouse, ramparts, keep, count’s residence and stables are open to visitors.
+Unfortunately, I learned the hard way that you have to book tickets ahead..
+Not buying a ticket in advance cost me a visit to Gravensteen, which I am upset about to this day.
+I was left circling the outside, taking too many photos.
+Don’t make my mistake—reserve in advance so you can walk through the gatehouse, keep, count’s residence, and stables.

 A view of Gravensteen from a different angle.
 Just from the outside.
 It still hurts...

-Luckily, to lift the mood and prevent depressed tourists roaming Ghent, the Gravensteen audio guide is voiced by a comedian in an uplifting tone.
-You’ll still learn about Ghent’s many battles and power struggles, but the guide is also full of funny anecdotes that’ll make you focus less on the gruesome details.
+To balance out the gruesome history, the Gravensteen audio guide is voiced by a comedian.
+It’s still packed with historical detail, but the humor keeps it engaging instead of grim.
 It’s supposed to be very entertaining, not the usual type where you’re clicking ahead to the next stop because you’ve heard enough.
 There is little signage inside the castle, so you really need the audio guide to fill you in.

-You should be able to see everything inside the castle in about an hour.
+You can see everything in about an hour.

 Distance from last stop: Right behind Gravensteen